 My husband wears his as snow boots (swap out the insole for a sheepskin one if you plan to do this) and even to work with business casual pants.
 I wear my pair for hiking whenever it’s cold and wet.
 They have held up very well and are extremely functional!
 You can read my full Vivobarefoot Tracker review here.

 Vivobarefoot has recently released the Tracker Forest Escape, which I am testing out and loving currently.
 It has a Michelin sole for traction and is naturally water resistant instead of waterproof, so that it breathes better and doesn’t make your foot sweat.
 It’s also a lot more flexible!
 Both are great boots, but if you don’t need full waterproof protection I prefer the Escape

 ANYAVB for 10% off, making these $216.

 Sizing & Fit

 My husband and I both sized up one from our normal size because the internal padding makes these run smaller than other Vivo shoes.
 My husband also has square shaped feet.

-Vivobarefoot shoes are usually made to fit an Egyptian foot (with the big toe longest) and these boots slope steeply after the big toe, so if you have square-shaped feet you’ll want to size up as well.
+Vivobarefoot shoes are usually made to fit a Sloped foot (with the big toe longest) and these boots slope steeply after the big toe, so if you have square-shaped feet you’ll want to size up as well.

 The Freet Mudee is the first vegan hiking boot we are looking at.
 It is one of the most comfortable ones we tested with no breaking in period and great ground feel (take out the insole and the shoe is only 4mm thick!).
 The material is labeled as being water-resistant, but we found it to be waterproof with no moisture coming in.